Jojado/LocalInfoApp/README.md

 WeatherKey -  a private key can be obtained for free from https://OpenWeatherMap.org

-NewsFeedBaseEndpoint - the base endpoint of an RSS feed, e.g. https://calgary.ctvnews.ca NewsFeedPath - the path which completes the news feed URL, e.g. /rss/ctv-news-calgary-1.822341
+NewsFeedBaseEndpoint - the base endpoint of an RSS feed, e.g. https://calgary.ctvnews.ca

+NewsFeedPath - the path which completes the whole news feed URL, e.g. /rss/ctv-news-calgary-1.822341

-SportsNewsBaseEndpoint - the base endpoint of an RSS feed, e.g. https://calgarysun.com SportsNewsPath - the path which completes the sports news feed URL, e.g. /feed/
+SportsNewsBaseEndpoint - the base endpoint of an RSS feed, e.g. https://calgarysun.com

+SportsNewsPath - the path which completes the whole sports news feed URL, e.g. /feed/